-This Level 3 Start Your Own Business qualification has been specifically designed to help you to think about the need for careful planning in your approach to launching a new business venture.
+This Level 3 Start Your Own Business course has been specifically designed to help you to think about the need for careful planning in your approach to launching a new business venture.
 Designed for those who are new to running a company, the course will explain some of the key features of a new business and help you to organise your thoughts and ideas into a full business plan that will assist you in creating a financially successful company.

 Throughout the 6 units there will be different topics covered and we will consider the key aspects required when first starting a new company.
 Starting a new business can be one of the best things you ever do and lead to financial independence and a very satisfying career.
-With this qualification you should be able to better understand and appreciate the skills and knowledge required to turn your dream business into a reality.
+With this course you should be able to better understand and appreciate the skills and knowledge required to turn your dream business into a reality.

 |Study time:||100 hours|